How to Make a Perfect Juniper-Rosemary Salt or Sugar Scrub (And What is the Best Scrub? Sugar or Salt?)

 I recently wrote an article about using salt vs. sugar in homemade exfoliating skin scrubs because I always wondered what the difference was.
 Salt and sugar scrubs using herbs and natural ingredients are wonderful and much appreciated gifts, but the question arises, which is best to use?
 Sugar or salt?
 The link above explains the differences between sugar and salt in a scrub, so if you decide you'd rather use sugar in this recipe than the salt, it will work great either way!

-Note: There are affiliate links scattered throughout this article.
-If you click through and make any kind of purchase, I'll receive a very small commission at no extra charge to you.
-Thank you for helping support Healing Harvest Homestead---Heidi
+FTC Disclosure: There are affiliate links scattered throughout this article.
+If you click through and make any kind of purchase, I may receive a very small commission at no extra charge to you.
+Thank you--Heidi (Full Disclosure Here)

 How to Make Juniper-Rosemary Salt Scrub